zerasul/mdbook_en/8backgrounds/backgrounds.md

 #### Image

-An image for SGDK contains a tileset, a palette and a tilemap of an image, usually static.
+An image for SGDK contains a tileset, a palette and a tilemap of an static image.
 Let's see an example of the options available to define an image resource in rescomp:

 ```res
 IMAGE img1 "img_file" BEST NONE [mapbase]